 There is certainly a lot of unmissable things to do in Cork.

-If you enjoyed this post you can also read:
+If you enjoyed this post, you could also read:

 The Cork countryside, in particular, holds many unique gems worth exploring.

-Whether you are planning a day trip to Cork or a week holiday, I guarantee these places in County Cork will make for a magnificent holiday.
+Whether you plan a day trip to Cork or a week holiday, I guarantee these places in County Cork will make for a magnificent holiday.

 Here are my 10 amazing things to do in Cork County